aaranayaadi/SmallEmailApplicationUI/README.md

 - Input fields for email address, subject, and message.
 - Validation for email address and subject.
 - Ability to send emails and display sent emails.
-- Customized background gradient for a visually appealing UI.

 ## Technologies Used